-Student Fee(1-6 hours) \$300 (includes book rental) Student Fee(7-11 hours)\$625 (includes book rental)
+Student Fee(1-6 hours) \$300 per semester Student Fee(7-11 hours)\$625 per semester

 Students taking at least one face-to-face class are considered face-to-face students and will be billed \$350 per credit hour for all hours enrolled.
 If any of the classes a student is enrolled in is an online class, the student will pay an additional \$350 per credit hour for the online class.